 Don't share anything about yourself or your organization that you would not want to see on a road-side billboard.
-Don’t post contact or other personal information - your own or anyone else’s - or any content that you receive in one-to-one communications without the author’s consent.
+Share your own email if you wish, but don't post the contact information of others or any content that you receive in one-to-one communications without the author’s consent.

 6. Remember, this is user-generated content

 You'll find plenty of good advice here, but remember that your situation, configuration, or implementation may vary from that of the individual sharing a solution.
 Some advice you find here may even be wrong.
 Apply the same good judgment here that you would apply to information anywhere on the Internet.